BonsaiDen/JavaScript-Garden/doc/en/object/forinloop.md

 prone to errors in cases where the native prototypes - e.g. `Object.prototype` -
 have been extended.

-One widely used framework which does this is [Prototype][1].
+One widely used framework that does this is [Prototype][1].
 When this framework is included, `for in` loops that do not use `hasOwnProperty` are guaranteed to break.